ghettovoice/AsyncDocs-EVO/assets/plugins/asyncdocs/docs/readme.txt

 INSTALLATION
 --------------------------------------------------------------------------
-1. Extract plugin archive
+1. Extract plugin archive to the root of your MODx site
-2. Copy "asyncdocs" folder from extracted archive to [modxDir]/assets/plugins/ directory
-3. Create a new plugin in the manager called "AsyncDocs" and copy/paste the contents of plugin.txt into the code field.
+2. Create a new plugin in the manager called "AsyncDocs" and copy/paste the contents of plugin.txt into the code field.
-4. Check "OnWebPageInit" and "OnCacheUpdate" events at the System Events tab.
+3. Check "OnWebPageInit" and "OnCacheUpdate" events at the System Events tab.
-5. Copy/paste to the config field on the Config tab:
+4. Copy/paste to the config field on the Config tab:
     &Configuration:=AsyncDocs;; &contentSelector=XPath to the content DOM element;string; &fields=Document fields(list of doc fields to add to the response separated by "||");textarea;pagetitle||longtitle||description &excludeChunks=Exclude chunks(list of chunks to exclude from document content separated by "||");textarea
-6. Set needed plugin options:
+5. Set needed plugin options:
     &contentSelector - XPath to the content DOM element &fields - Document fields(list of doc fields to add to the response separated by "||") &excludeChunks - Exclude chunks(list of chunks to exclude from document content separated by "||")